RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>11</sup> And Balak said unto Balaam, What hast thou done unto me?
 I took thee to curse mine enemies, and, behold, thou hast blessed [them] altogether.
 <sup>12</sup> And he answered and said, Must I not take heed to speak that which the LORD hath put in my mouth?
 <sup>13</sup> And Balak said unto him, Come, I pray thee, with me unto another place, from whence thou mayest see them: thou shalt see but the utmost part of them, and shalt not see them all: and curse me them from thence.
-<sup>14</sup> And he brought him into the field of Zophim , to the top of Pisgah, and built seven altars, and offered a bullock and a ram on [every] altar.
+<sup>14</sup> And he brought him into the field of Zophim, to the top of Pisgah, and built seven altars, and offered a bullock and a ram on [every] altar.
 <sup>15</sup> And he said unto Balak, Stand here by thy burnt offering, while I meet [the LORD] yonder.
 <sup>16</sup> And the LORD met Balaam, and put a word in his mouth, and said, Go again unto Balak, and say thus.
 <sup>17</sup> And when he came to him, behold, he stood by his burnt offering, and the princes of Moab with him.
 And Balak said unto him, What hath the LORD spoken?